Nerwyn/android-tv-card/README.md

 The touchpad can be customized using `custom_actions` so that it can be used with other devices.
 The touchpad acts as a `center` button but also supports touch swipes to send the keys `up`, `down`, `left`, and `right`.
 You can remap touchpad commands by creating custom actions for these actions.
 This includes remapping the `center` key hold and double tap actions, along with turning the touchpad into a momentary button.

-Like buttons, double tap actions introduces a 200ms delay to single taps, and the hold action default adds `hold_secs: 0.5` to the service call data.
+Like buttons, double tap actions introduces a 200ms delay to single taps, and the hold action default adds `hold_secs: 0.5` to the `remote.send_command` data.
 Double tap and hold actions cannot be added to touchpad directional swipes, just the `center` action.

 In addition to regular tap, hold, and double tap actions, the touchpad can also be programmed with multi touch actions by creating custom actions for `multi_tap_action`, `multi_hold_action`, and `multi_double_tap_action`.
 These actions are triggered by perform a tap, double tap, or hold tap action with more than one finger for `center`, or a single swipe or hold swipe with more than one finger for `up`, `down`, `left`, and `right`.